-Diabetes is the leading risk factor for kidney disease and the number one cause of kidney failure.
-More than 29 million Americans have diabetes, and almost half of all kidney failure cases are caused by diabetes.
-Learn more about diabetes, how it damages your kidneys, and what you can do to help prevent or control diabetic kidney disease.
+Diabetes is one of the biggest factors that increases your risk for kidney disease and the number one cause of kidney failure.
+More than 34 million Americans have diabetes, and almost half of all kidney failure cases are caused by diabetes.
+It is important to manage your diabetes to prevent high blood sugar from damaging your kidneys.

 What is diabetes?

-Diabetes is a disease that causes your body to have trouble making or using insulin.
-Insulin is a hormone (a chemical your body makes) that helps your body turn the sugar you eat (also called glucose) into energy.
-When your body doesn’t use insulin the way it should, too much sugar stays in your blood.
+Diabetes is a disease where your blood sugar (also called glucose) is too high because your body does not make or use insulin the way it should.
+Insulin is a hormone, which is a chemical your body makes.
+It helps your body turn the sugar from the food you eat into energy.
+When your body does not use insulin the way it should, too much sugar stays in your blood.

 You will not be able to feel if diabetes has harmed your kidneys.
 The only way to know is to be tested.
-Learn more about the tests for kidney disease here.
+Learn more about the tests for kidney disease.

 How can I prevent diabetic kidney disease or keep it from getting worse?